Rays vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays have won 64.9% of the games this season when they were favored on the moneyline (61-33).
+- The Rays have won 65.3% of the games this season when they were the moneyline favorite (62-33).

-- In games it has played as moneyline favorites with odds of -200 or shorter, Tampa Bay has a 20-7 record (winning 74.1% of its games).

-- Based on this game's moneyline, the Rays have an implied win probability of 66.7%.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!